TheTicketKing.com is a ticket resale marketplace, not a box office or venue. Ticket price may be above or below face value.

 The Brewers had some spark late in the season.
 Their bullpen came on strong, and the team found a way to win.
 Still, the surge was way too late for any hopes of making the playoffs.

 At least the Brewers fans had some things to look forward to in 2015.
 With Corey Hart becoming a free agent, he moved on to another club.
-With the emergence of Scooter Gennett, the Brewers thought that they found a second baseman that replaced the slumping Rickie Weeks.
+With the emergence of Scooter Gennett, the Brewers thought that they found a second baseman who happily replaced the slumping Rickie Weeks.

 2015 started as an attempt by the Milwaukee Brewers to hang on to what was once a stronger team.
 Following what became a disastrous start, it was clear that it was time to rebuild the ball club, and it would have to happen under a new leader.
 Doug Melvin, the longtime general manager of the Brewers, decided to retire at the end of the season, but on his way out, he was able to do a decent job of getting the Brewers started in their rebuilding effort, so to speak.
 Before the trade deadline, Melvin was able to trade away Aramis Ramirez, Carlos Gomez, Jonathan Broxton, and Geraldo Parra.
 The trades allowed the Brewers to play a lot of young players in August and September, and Milwaukee finished the season 68-94, good for fourth place in the National League Central.
 The first order of business for the Brewers in the off-season was to find a new general manager.
 Milwaukee ended up hiring the young David Stearns, the assistant general manager of the Houston Astros, and the right-hand man of Jeff Luhnow, who undertook the massive Astros rebuild.
 Stearns will be the man who hopes to revive the Milwaukee Brewers.
 So far, this off-season Stearns has been able to trade first baseman Adam Lind and relief pitcher Francisco Rodriguez.
 Still on the block left for him to move are shortstop Jean Segura, left fielder Khris Davis, and catcher Jonathan Lucroy, for the right price.
 This upcoming season for the Brewers will be their first full season into their rebuild.